zonemanager/zonemanager/README.md

 - [ISC-DHCP server](docs/dhcp.md) - for internal networks
 - [/etc/hosts](docs/hosts.md) file - DNS fallback for specific cases, to avoid relying on DNS server

+Click on chosen link to see the detailed setup instructions.

-The idea behind ZoneMaster is that instead of having eg. 50 various places for configuring DNS entries for various domains and customers, user can maintain one simple and easy to maintain, central database, and no longer needs to care about various DNS admin panels, passwords for external accounts etc.
+The idea behind ZoneMaster is that instead of having eg. 50 various places for configuring DNS entries for various domains and customers, user can maintain one simple and easy to understand, central database, and no longer needs to care about various DNS admin panels, passwords for external accounts etc.

 # ZoneMaster database